irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 From this example, it should be clear that for any line of our table, we can construct a corresponding linear operator on $X$, so that $\tilde{\delta}$ is well-defined (and linear while we're at it!).

 After doing all this, we'll be left with a map that expresses a single iteration of the Turing machine.
 It's probably good to reiterate what it does.
-Given some state $(q,t)$ we first take the zero-th element $t_0$ of the tape state, and take its tensor product $q \otimes t_0$ with the machine state (this is a bilinear map).
+Given some state $(m,t)$ we first take the zero-th element $t_0$ of the tape state, and take its tensor product $q \otimes t_0$ with the machine state (this is a bilinear map).
 We then map this linearly to an appropriate operator in $L(X)$, which in this case is just a pair of maps $M \rightarrow M$ and $T \rightarrow T$.
 This is a nonlinear map, because when taking the outer product, we are multiplying coefficients of $m$ and $t_0$ (so we may think of the outer product as a "quadratic" operation), and applying the resulting operator to $(m,t)$ adds another "multiplication", so we may think of the whole mapping as a "cubic" operation.

 Let us also note an important property of the transition operator $\delta_X$, which is that it is norm preserving.
 This is because all the operations $$P^{q'}_q$$, $$D^{\gamma'}_\gamma$$ just map basis vectors to basis vectors, and the shifts obviously don't change the norm either.
 This means in particular, that a state embedded into the unit ball will stay in the unit ball when applying the transition map.

 ## The Halting Problem

 Now that we've completely ported Turing Machines to the language of linear algebra, we can ask what fundamental questions from computability theory look like in this language.
 In particular, let us look at the *Halting Problem*, i.e. whether a given machine presented with a certain input will reach the halting state after a finite number of transitions.
-This problem is famously *undecidable*, in the sense that it cannot be solved using a Turing Machine.
+As Turing showed in his original paper, this problem is *undecidable*, in the sense that it cannot be solved using a Turing Machine.

 In our linear algebraic setting, the operation of the machine can be framed as a nonlinear discrete-time dynamical system.
 Due to the way we modified the definition of Turing machines at the beginning of this post, once the machine reaches the halting state, it just stays in the same state forever.
 In the language of dynamical systems, this is called a *fixed point*.

 The Halting problem then translates to whether the dynamical system we obtained will reach a fix point.
 As one might expect, this is also undecidable.
 It's worth thinking about why stepping to the language of dynamical systems doesn't really help us here.
 Usually, when studying a discrete-time dynamical system such as this one, the first step is to identify any fixed points.
 In the case of our Turing machines, any state $(m,t)$ such that $m$ is the halting state is a fixed point, so we have infinitely many fixed points, most of which are spurious.

 So identifying *which* fixed points we care about is already nontrivial, but on top of that, it is not straightforward at all to apply the standard stability analysis tools from finite dimensional spaces.
 In finite dimensions, we would compute the *Jacobian* of the dynamics at the fixed point and compute its spectrum.
 If all eigenvalues are less than one in magnitude, then the fixed point is stable.
 In infinite dimensions, computing the equivalent of the Jacobian is highly nontrivial, as there are [multiple definitions of functional derivatives](https://en.wikipedia.org/wiki/Functional_derivative), which depend on the actual topology we have on the space.
-Even if we did compute the derivative, computing spectra of linear operators in infinite dimensional spaces is a *lot more cursed*, as the spectrum may be uncountable, or contain no eigenvalues, meaning the stability criterion from finite dimensions no longer applies so easily[^stability].
+Even if we did manage to compute the derivative, computing spectra of linear operators in infinite dimensional spaces is a *lot more cursed*, as the spectrum may be uncountable, or contain no eigenvalues, meaning the stability criterion from finite dimensions no longer applies so easily[^stability].

 [^stability]: In fact, this is why there entire fields of researchers studying infinite-dimensional stability analysis of PDEs.

 If you have studied topology, you might hope to use the fact that state live in the unit sphere with some compactness argument.
-Unfortunately, the unit sphere in infinite-dimensional normed spaces is not compact.
+Unfortunately, the unit sphere in infinite-dimensional normed spaces is not compact, so this doesn't work.

 ## Linear combinations